President Koroma’s final words to the parliament of Sierra Leone

 “Mr. Speaker, Honourable Members, I am grateful to our health workers, teachers and lecturers, pupils and university students, to our judiciary and to the rest of our civil and public servants, market women, who, throughout my tenure, have remained committed to the peace and development of our nation.
 With your dedicated service, we have been able to bend the arch of history, to restore the dignity of our beloved nation.”

-President Koroma recounted the successes of his government in spite of challenges, whilst thanking the APC party and all shades of Sierra Leoneans for the confidence reposed on him to serve the country, with sincerity, commitment and purpose.
+President Koroma recounted the successes of his government in spite of many challenges, whilst thanking the APC party and all shades of Sierra Leoneans for the confidence reposed in him to serve the country, with sincerity, commitment and purpose.

-He described ordinary Sierra Leoneans as the true heroes of his transformative drives in all sectors, including health, education, energy, agriculture, infrastructure, and appointing women to take responsible leadership positions in the country.
+He described ordinary Sierra Leoneans as the true heroes of his transformative drive in all sectors, including health, education, energy, agriculture, infrastructure, and appointing women to take responsible leadership positions in the country.

-Recalling ten years of governance under his watch, he recalled that in respect of compromises, agreements, and disagreements – sometimes short-lived walk-outs by the opposition, that had been staged by the opposition, yet they were voting together with APC in the interests of ordinary Sierra Leoneans.
+Recalling ten years of governance under his watch, he said that in respect of compromises, agreements, and disagreements in the wells of parliament – sometimes short-lived walk-outs that had been staged by the opposition, yet they were voting together with APC in the interests of ordinary Sierra Leoneans.

 He thanked Parliament for being supportive of his programmes and policies, by passing important Bills into law for the development of the country.
-He also said that the economy had grown under his watch, regardless of the reversals posed by ebola and the drop in the prices of iron ore.
+He also said that the economy had grown under his watch, regardless of the reversals posed by Ebola and the drop in the prices of iron ore.

 He said that under his watch, since 2007 foreign reserves has grown from $200 Million to $500 Million; that in 2007 a bag of rice was Le60,000 whilst minimum wage was a little over Le20,000, but now a bag of rice is over Le200,000, and minimum wage is Le500,000.